HimaSagar12/Graphrag/HOW_TO_USE.md

 ## Codebase Example

 The project includes small example Python codebases in the `codebase_example/` directory (`example_module.py`, `snowflake_example.py`) that the system will parse and analyze by default.
 You can modify these files or add more Python files to the `codebase_example/` directory to test the system with different code structures.

+## Running the Streamlit Web UI

+This project also includes a Streamlit web interface for visualizing code from Git repositories.

+1.  **Install dependencies:**

+    Make sure you have installed all the required packages:
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Run the Streamlit app:**

+    To start the web application, run the following command in your terminal:
+    ```bash
+    streamlit run app.py
+    ```

+    This will open a new tab in your web browser with the application.

+3.  **Using the App:**

+    -   Enter the URL of a Git repository into the text field.
+    -   Click the "Generate Graph" button.
+    -   The app will clone the repository, analyze the code, and display the code graph.
+    -   You can then download the graph as an HTML file using the "Download HTML" button.